gracelang/language/spec.md

     summingBlock.apply(4)       // sum now 4
     summingBlock.apply(32)      // sum now 36

-Blocks are lexically scoped, and can close over any visible field or parameter.
-The body of a block consists of a sequence of declarations and expressions; declarations are local to the block.
-An empty body is allowed, and is equivalent to `done`.

 # Declarations

 Declarations may occur anywhere within a module, object, class, or trait.
 Field declarations may also occur within a method or block body.
 Declarations are visible within the *whole* of their containing lexical scope.
-It is an error to attempt to declare any name more than once in a given lexical scope.
+It is an error to declare any name more than once in a given lexical scope.

-Grace has a single namespace for all identifiers; this namespace is used for everything: methods, parameters, constants, variables, classes, traits, and types.
+Grace has a single namespace for all identifiers: methods, parameters, constants, variables, classes, traits, and types.
 It is a *shadowing error* to declare a parameter (but not a method or field) that has the same name as a lexically-enclosing field, method, or parameter.